The Legacy of SF BUILD: Counter Initiative Symposium

 Will food be provided?

-Yes, we will provide light breakfast snacks and lunch for symposium attendees and a catered dinner for gala attendees.
+Yes, we will provide a catered lunch for attendees.

 Overview of The Legacy of SF BUILD

-SF BUILD is a project funded by a grant from the National Institutes of Health (NIH) for Enhancing the Diversity of the NIH Funded Workforce.
+SF BUILD is a project funded by a grant from the National Institutes of Health (NIH) for Enhancing the Diversity of the NIH Funded Workforce, and apart of the Diversity Program Consortium.
 SF BUILD activities are grounded in the Signaling Affirmation for Equity (SAFE) Model that was developed for the successful NIH grant application.
 Through its implementation, we focus on students, faculty, and institutional practices to create change that will transform teaching and research environments and thereby enhance the diversity of the biomedical research workforce.

 The SF BUILD mission is to overcome these limitations, the mission of SF BUILD is to enhance the diversity of the biomedical research workforce by transforming the teaching and research environments at SF State.
 We create engaging and supportive spaces where students and faculty can safely represent different backgrounds and perspectives.
 Additionally, in partnership with UC San Francisco (UCSF), students and faculty receive training and mentoring to make significant contributions to biomedical research by asking innovative questions that are relevant to local communities.